GokulVSD/Wuasta/README.md

 ##

 <strong>Example:</strong>
 <p align="center">Lets say you need to reach your work at 9:00 AM.
-The first API call is made with a departure time of 8:30 AM.
-The API then returns a commute duration of 20 mins (undershot, because leaving your home at 8:30 would result in reaching your work at 8:50 AM).</p>
+The first API call is made with a departure time of 9:00 AM.
+The API then returns a commute duration of 20 mins.</p>

 <p align="center">The API is called again, now with a departure time of 9:00 AM minus 20 mins, i.e. 8:40 AM.
-The API returns a commute duration of 23 mins (since traffic would've increased if you depart at 8:40 AM, as opposed to 8:30 AM).
-This means that you'll arrive at work at 9:03 AM if you leave at 8:40 AM (overshot).</p>
+The API returns a commute duration of 16 mins (since traffic would be slightly lesser if you depart at 8:40 AM, as opposed to 9:00 AM).
+This means that you'll arrive at work at 8:56 AM if you leave at 8:40 AM (undershot).</p>

+<p align="center">The API is called again, now with a departure time of 9:00 AM minus 16 mins, i.e. 8:44 AM.
+The API returns a commute duration of 18 mins (since there is slightly greater traffic by leaving at 8:44 as opposed to 8:40).
+This means that you'll arrive at work at 8:44 + 18 mins = 9:02 AM (overshot).</p>

-<p align="center">The API is called again, now with a departure time of 9:00 AM minus 23 mins, i.e. 8:37 AM.
-The API returns a commute duration of 22 mins (since there is slightly lesser traffic by leaving 3 mins earlier than the previous departure time).
-This means that you'll arrive at work at 8:37 + 22 mins = 8:59 AM.
+<p align="center">The API is called again, now with a departure time of 9:00 AM minus 18 mins, i.e. 8:42 AM.
+The API returns a commute duration of 17 mins (since there is slightly lesser traffic by leaving at 8:42 as opposed to 8:44).
+This means that you'll arrive at work at 8:42 + 17 mins = 8:59 AM.
 Now 8:59 AM is greater than 8:57 AM, and lesser than 9:00 AM (3 mins of cushion time).</p>

-<p align="center">Now, the app subtracts the time that the user requires to get ready in the morning, say 30 mins (referred to as "delay" in the app), and suggests setting an alarm at 8:07 AM (8:37 AM minus 30 mins).
-Therefore, if you wake up 8:07 AM, and all goes well, and you finish getting ready within those 30 mins and start the commute to your work, you'll reach your work exactly at the time you wanted to reach, i.e. 8:59 AM, approximately 9:00 AM.</p>
+<p align="center">Now, the app subtracts the time that the user requires to get ready in the morning, say 30 mins (referred to as "delay" in the app), and suggests setting an alarm at 8:12 AM (8:42 AM minus 30 mins).
+Therefore, if you wake up 8:12 AM, and all goes well, and you finish getting ready within those 30 mins and start the commute to your work, you'll reach your work exactly at the time you wanted to reach, i.e. 8:59 AM, approximately 9:00 AM.</p>

 <br />